ssharanyab/chemistARy/README.md

 ## Details
 - This is an educational website made for learning chemistry using AR
 - View the website at - https://chemistary.netlify.app/
+- View the Video demo at - https://youtu.be/PbG1HgCL94k
 ## Screenshots
 ### Home Screen
 ![alt text](https://github.com/ssharanyab/chemistARy/blob/master/WhatsApp%20Image%202020-09-06%20at%2018.23.21.jpeg)